 If you’re hurt in a car accident, you need to talk to a California auto accident attorney.

 The period following an auto accident can be extremely stressful.
-Between injuries, medical bills & expenses, lost wages, physical & emotional pain and suffering, and damage to your vehicle, there’s so much going on it’s often overwhelming.
+After a car crash injury with the added stress of medical bills & expenses, lost wages, physical & emotional pain and suffering, and damage to your vehicle, there’s so much going on it’s often overwhelming.

 The California car accident lawyers of GJEL are here to help navigate you through this difficult time.